THE DEBT RECOVERY STEP-BY-STEP GUIDE

 The debtor still has not settled the invoice and there are either no known disputes or non accepted issues raised.
 At this point a final pre instruction letter should be sent by email before outsourcing to a third part debt collection agency.
 This letter should be very specific with amount owed and a specific date for payment to be received.
 Normally this date is seven days from the letter date but any date can be stated.
 The letter should also stipulate the name of your debt collection partner.
 See attached sample letter.

 - Outsourcing to Debt Collection Agency

-Once it has been established the debtor is not going to settle the invoice voluntarily by your own methods the debt needs to be outsourced to a third part debt collection agency who will then start their processes to recover monies due to you.
-We would recommend that you instruct a debt collection agency that operates on a No Win No Fee basis charging an agreed commission against monies recovered only.
+Once it has been established the debtor is not going to settle the invoice voluntarily by your own methods the debt needs to be outsourced to a third party debt collection agency who will then start their processes to recover monies due to you.
+We would recommend that you instruct a debt collection agent that operates on a No Win No Fee basis charging an agreed commission against monies recovered only.
 Ensure at this point late payment interest and costs are added to the claim.